Click on a tab below for adjacent FAQ's.

 Help students improve and polish papers for submission.
 Mentors should read the papers carefully, advise students on ways to improve their research and presentation of ideas, and head off any potential problems with inadequate documentation of sources.
 Remember that you, as mentor, are endorsing the submission, so you are taking some responsibility, too.

 Help the student prepare for the presentation.
-If a student you mentored is selected to present at the June conference, it is important to help the student be prepared to present.
+If a student you mentored is selected to present at the June conference, it is important the student be prepared.
 Since many of the students have not presented at a conference before, give them the benefit of your experience.
 Make them aware of ways to present themselves and their papers in order to make the best impression.
 How much and what kind of help will vary with different students and mentors, but consider some of the following:

 Be at the conference to support the students and share in the experience.
 Beacon is an experience that can bring faculty and students closer together.
 It will mean a lot to the students to have faculty there, and it will make faculty proud to see the presentations.
 After all, much of what is involved in being a mentor is what makes good faculty and makes us glad to do what we do.